tango-kshitij/Docker-Data-Visualization/README.md

 ---

 ## How It Works
-The dataset (data.csv) is loaded using Pandas Streamlit provides a web-based dashboard interface Matplotlib generates visualizations
+The dataset selected is loaded using Pandas
+Streamlit provides a web-based dashboard interface Matplotlib generates visualizations
 Docker packages the application and dependencies